 This is a special game where you help people dealing with hair loss.
 You’ll learn about treatments that can bring back their confidence.

-Step #1: Get to know your scene
+Step #1: Research the market and get to know your scene

 Alright, so you’re all amped up to jump into the hair game.
 Well, there’s a path to follow, and it’s not just about holding those shiny scissors.